Allen8838/Data-Science-Projects/Red Owl/README.md

 to a list for later graphing took the program a long time.
 By rounding the dates to a month, I would be able to batch the dates together and passed in batched dates to the datetime object at once, speeding the process.

+## Question 1
-I then created a dictionar called dict_for_number_msgs_sent_by_sender.
+I then created a dictionary called dict_for_number_msgs_sent_by_sender.
 The resulting dictionary would look something like this for example:
 {jeff dasovich:1000, sara shackleton: 900....}.
 This would be used for the sent column for question 1.
 At the same time,